Professor of Biophysics

 88

-Towards complete descriptions of the freeenergy landscapes of proteins
+Towards complete descriptions of the free-energy landscapes of proteins

 M Vendruscolo, CM Dobson